TudorDan/Architecture-Project/README.md

 ## Instructions

-First, make sure you click this link [github preview](https://htmlpreview.github.io/?https://github.com/TudorDan/Architecture-Project/blob/master/index.html) in order to access the home page.
+First, make sure you [click this link](https://tudordan.github.io/Architecture-Project/) in order to access the home page.
 Then, you may check the navbar elements to test the rest the website.

-Known glitches:
+## Known Glitches

-    1. Carousel Slider buttons;
+1. index.html:
+    - [] carousel slider images (height is out of frame if higher than 1200px).
-    2. Webpages height adjustment;
+2. portofoliu.html:
-    3. Webpages loading times.
+    - [] webpage height adjustment.
+    - [ ] webpage loading time.

 ## References